PalPark Police Urge Citizens To Secure Homes, Keep Eye Out Amid Burglary Spree

 The intruder or intruders have entered through a front or rear door before ransacking the home, snatching up cash, jewelry, high-end bags and other valuables, he said.

-Monteleone and his fellow detectives have been working several leads with the Bergen County Prosecutor’s Office Special Investigation Squad.
+Monteleone and his fellow detectives have been pursuing several leads with the Bergen County Prosecutor’s Office Special Investigation Squad.

 Capt.
 Shawn Lee, the officer in charge of the department, has also proactively increased patrols, both uniformed and in plainclothes.